-2022 (the "Reorganization").
-During the past 10 years, the Fund was a series of different registered investment companies.
-The Fund, first named the Marketfield Fund launched on July 31, 2007 as a series of Trust for Professional Managers ("TPM").
+The Marketfield Fund is the successor to the Marketfield Fund, a series of Trust for Professional Managers (the "predecessor Marketfield Fund") pursuant to a reorganization effective after the close of business on March 11, 2022.
+During the past 10 years, the Marketfield Fund was a series of different registered investment companies.
+The Marketfield Fund, first named the Marketfield Fund launched on July 31, 2007 as a series of Trust for Professional Managers ("TPM").
 The Fund reorganized into the MainStay Marketfield Fund as a series of Mainstay Funds Trust ("Mainstay") on October 5, 2012.
-On April 8, 2016, the Fund reorganized back into the Marketfield Fund (the "Predecessor Fund") as part of TPM where it remained until March 11, 2022, when it reorganized into the Fund.
-The Fund has adopted the performance and financial history of the Predecessor Fund.
-Performance information shown prior to the close of business on March 11, 2022 is that of the Predecessor Fund.
+On April 8, 2016, the Marketfield Fund reorganized back into the Marketfield Fund series of TPM (the "predecessor Marketfield Fund") where it remained until March 11, 2022, when it reorganized into the Marketfield Fund.
+The Marketfield Fund has adopted the performance and financial history of the predecessor Marketfield Fund.
+Performance information shown prior to the close of business on March 11, 2022 is that of the predecessor Marketfield Fund.